-Activation of the HHLA must only be reset by a competent designated person, usually the site manager or maintenance personnel.
+Activation of the HHLA must only be reset by a competent designated person, usually a site manager or maintenance personnel.

-A thorough investigation to identify the cause of the HHLA activation and fault rectification must be completed before the system is reset.
+A thorough investigation to identify the cause of HHLA and fault rectification must be completed before the system is reset.